 Create a Business Entity

-So what form does your business take?
-What structure is best for you, your financial providers, your business partners and your target customers?
-This is the point where you have to spend some money for expert advice and usually paper processing – I.E. time for a business attorney, insurance agent and accounting consultant.
+What form does your business take?
+Which structure is best for you, your financial providers, your business partners and your target customers?
+This is the point where you have to spend some money for expert advice and potentially consult with a business attorney, insurance agent and accounting specialist.

 Possible business structures in the State of Washington: